skewll/docker-image-timetrex/README.md

-# Docker Container for TimeTrex Workforce Management System
+# TimeTrex Workforce Management System Docker Container

-This is a working Docker image for running the TimeTrex open source time tracking and payroll system.
-It contains apache, php, a postgres database, and TimeTrex Community Edition.
+* (Updated Dec-24-2023) This is a complete working Docker image that runs the TimeTrex open source time tracking and payroll system.
+It includes all you need to get going: apache, php, a postgres database, and TimeTrex Community Edition.

-More details about TimeTrex can be found at https://www.timetrex.com/community-edition
+* More details about TimeTrex can be found at https://www.timetrex.com/community-edition

-This container has no affiliation with TimeTrex.
-But thank you to the TimeTrex Community.

-TODOs
-- [x] ~~Many previous tasks.~~
-- [x] ~~Make docker image cross-platform compatible to use on rpi4 arm64~~
-- [x] ~~Figure out why retarting container always triggers "New version".~~
-- [x] ~~Figure out why I can only access UI from http://localhost:8080/timetrex/interface/html5/index.php.~~ Dont change baseurl
-- [ ] Make custom environments variables possible.
-- [ ] Make changes to code to make it more dynamic with future versions, etc. Example: Will * in the paths instead of 14 for postgresql work?
+* This is my first attempt at coding a dockerfile and bash scripting.
+Please star if it helped you!

-## What to expect:
+## What to expect the first time:

 * On first run it will initialize the postgres database as well as the timetrex.ini.php config file.

 * Once container is running, finish install at:  http://localhost:8080/timetrex/interface/install/install.php

+* Grab a coffee and come back in an hour, or watch the "Processing" icon spin on the installer.

 * Once install is complete, access timetrex at: http://localhost:8080/timetrex/interface/html5/index.php

-* You will be able to change some options via your mounted timetrex.ini.php after install.
+* You will also be able to change some options via your mounted timetrex.ini.php after install.

-## Getting started:
+* Set up your TimeTrex admin user, employees, company etc. Done.

+## How to install:

-I recommend a portainer stack and of course mapping volumes for persisting data:
+I recommend a portainer stack and mapping volumes for persisting data:
 ```
 ---
 version: "2.1"